jennifer-k-ludwig/BeaverHacksW18Team8/README.md

 # MASH
 MASH is a game that is intended to predict one's future.
 This game consists of several categories, each of which represent a part of a future life, including Home, Partner, Number of Kids, Job, and Salary.
 The user will be presented with each category, one at a time, and asked to enter 4 possible outcomes for them.
-After the user has completed their personalization, they will be given a random number and the game will use it to predict their future!
+After the user has completed their personalization, they will be given a lucky number and the game will use it to predict their future!

 ![mashhomescreen](https://user-images.githubusercontent.com/29582864/50057693-ebaa1000-013b-11e9-94e1-68b6051727c1.png)